 Common law, also known as case law or precedent, developed out of decisions of judges in courts of record (historically these were courts where decisions were reported and recorded as law reports) and is an important part of the law inherited from England.

-The only courts that can create common law are 'superior' courts, and in the case of Australia they consist of the state and territory supreme courts, courts of appeal and the Commonwealth federal court and High Court.
+The only courts that can create common law are 'superior' courts.
+In the case of Australia, superior courts consist of the state and territory supreme courts, courts of appeal and the Commonwealth Federal Court and High Court.